containerum/containerum-docs/content/kubernetes/installation/6configure-kubectl.md

 ### Create the configuration file for admin

 Each kubeconfig requires connection to the Kubernetes API Server.
-To ensure high availability we will use the IP address assigned for the external load balancer.
+To ensure high availability we will use the IP address assigned to the external load balancer.

 Generate the kubeconfig file suitable for authenticating the `admin` user: